 USE A MASTER CALENDAR—MASTER YOUR UNIVERSE

-You’ve got your work calendar, your personal calendar, you kids’ calendars, your spouse’s calendar, maybe a parent’s calendar to consider.
+You’ve got your work calendar, your personal calendar, your kids’ calendars, your spouse’s calendar, and maybe a parent’s calendar to consider.
 If you must keep it all in mind when scheduling your time, then you must keep it all in one place.
 Whatever your style–the giant chalkboard in the kitchen, a day planner, or a digital calendar tool—keeping all relevant events in one place keeps you from the annoying time suck of re-scheduling tasks later.

 GET REST AND EXERCISE

 With all this talk of prioritizing lists and making schedules, and your actual WORK, how can you possibly have time to get enough rest and exercise?
-The fact is, you may become the expert at time management.
+The fact is, you may become an expert at time management.
 But, if you’re chronically over-tired or rarely exercise, you still won’t be as effective and efficient.
 Too little sleep chips away at your ability to focus and maintain attention on tasks to bring them to successful completion.

 Regular exercise (even just 10 minutes a day) improves sleep quantity and quality and increases mental alertness.
 Spending time exercising can help you find time as you rest better and approach each task with more clarity and focus.
 Schedule your rest and exercise on your Must Do list!